Kalbarri National Park: Fauna

-Approximately 150 bird species have been observed including the emu (Dromaius novaehollandiae), osprey (Pandion haliaetus), wedge-tailed eagle (Aquila audax) and Australian pelican (Pelecanus conspicillatus).
-Some of the recorded mammal species in the interior include the western grey kangaroo (Macropus fuliginosus), short-beaked echidna (Tachyglossus aculeatus) and spinifex hopping mouse (Notomys alexis).
-The only observed bat in the park is the Finlayson's cave bat (Vespadelus finlaysoni).
-The recorded reptile species include the thorny devil (Moloch horridus), western bearded dragon (Pogona minor) and central netted dragon (Ctenophorus nuchalis).
-The only observed amphibian is Günther's toadlet (Pseudophryne guentheri).
-About 30 different arthropods have been recorded including a dragonfly called the Pilbara tiger (Ictinogomphus dobsoni) and the savanna black tree ant (Tetraponera punctulata).
+Approximately 150 bird species have been observed including the emu, osprey, wedge-tailed eagle and Australian pelican.
+Some of the recorded mammal species in the interior include the western grey kangaroo, short-beaked echidna and spinifex hopping mouse.
+The only observed bat in the park is the Finlayson's cave bat.
+Recorded reptile species include the thorny devil, western bearded dragon and central netted dragon.
+The only observed amphibian is Günther's toadlet.
+About 30 different arthropods have been recorded including the Pilbara tiger dragonfly (Ictinogomphus dobsoni) and the savanna black tree ant (Tetraponera punctulata).